 1. Has a physical or mental impairment that substantially limits one or more major life activities;

 2. Has a record of such an impairment; or

 Reasonable accommodation may include, but is not limited to:

-1. Making existing facilities used by employees readily accessible to and usable by persons with disabilities.
+1. Making existing facilities readily accessible to and usable by persons with disabilities.

-2. Job restructuring, modifying work schedules, reassignment to a vacant position;
+2. Job restructuring, modifying work schedules, or a reassignment to a vacant position;

 1. Participate in an interactive discussion with the employee regarding the accommodation request;